drwpow/envy-docs/README.md

 private, but the docs will be accessible to anyone (including the associated GitHub handle and repo name, unless you’ve configured a [domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages)).

+*What if my repo currently isn’t on GitHub?*

+Then make a free public repo on GitHub!
+Doesn’t matter if you have any code within *master*, so long as the build files can be found within the **gh-pages** branch.

 ### Other Hosting